rogino/COSCNotes/COSC367/Week 04-05 prolog.md

 ### Variables

 Variables start with an underscore or upper case letter, and may contain upper, lower, digits or underscores. `happy(X).` returns a term that replaces `X` such that the rule is met.
-Typing `;` tries to find another term that satisfies the rule.
+Typing `j` tries to find another term that satisfies the rule.

 Conjunction can also be used e.g. `happy(X), listensToMusic(X).`.